alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 Is implementation opacity relevant for understanding a phenomenon from ML models?
 No, Sullivan argues that implementation opacity is irrelevant, i.e. for the question whether a trained DNN enables understanding or not, the opacity of how the algorithm is implemented is irrelevant.

+What is **the** question regarding the ML model output?
+The output of a trained ML model is set of learned weights.
+Sullivan implies that understanding phenomena with ML models requires to know some of the learned weights and their "level of description".
+The question which learned weights need to be known depends on the "epistemic risk facing the model".

+What does Sullivan mean when she dismisses FAI by saying that "a view from nowhere is untenable"?
+The relevance of implementation details for understanding phenomena cannot be answered in-principle, but the relevance depends on what the target of understanding is.

+What is the conflict between T&S' TML hypothesis and Sullivan's notion of implementation irrelevance?
+Sullivan's defense of the possibility of understanding from ML models despite their opacity relies on the implementation irrelevance of certain details.

+Why does Sullivan dismiss T&S' approach to distinguish different kinds of implementation details?